 The Student Diversity Leadership Conference

 The Student Diversity Leadership Conference (SDLC) is an inclusive, multiracial, multicultural gathering of Independent upper school student leaders (grades 9-12) from around the country.
-SDLC focuses on self-reflection, allyship, and community building.
-Led by a diverse team of trained adult and peer facilitators, participants will develop an appreciation of their own identities, build effective cross-cultural communication skills, better understand the nature and development of effective strategies for social justice, and practice expression through the arts, while networking with their peers.
 Each year up to 6 MA students are selected to attend SDLC.
+Read more.